nodots/nodots-backgammon-types/README.md

 import { Game, Move, Player, Board } from '@nodots-llc/backgammon-types'
 ```

-Types are designed to be consumed directly in applications and other packages in this monorepo (core, ai, api, client).
+Types are designed to be consumed directly in applications and other packages in this ecosystem (core, ai, api, client).
 The package ships `.d.ts` files alongside ESM/CJS-compatible JS for broad tooling support.

 ## Changelog